The Washington Times

 “It’s a big win not just for businesses but for employees, and not just employees at big companies,” said Rob Wilson, president of Employco USA, a human-resources firm in Westmont, Illinois.
 “Bonuses like that for people who don’t typically get bonuses, that could be 3 percent [of their salary].
 Across the board, we’ve seen many companies increase bonuses.”

-He said the employment situation and wages this year should continue to improve, and that the bonuses are also a sign of companies trying to hold onto worked in a tightening labor market.
+He said the employment situation and wages this year should continue to improve, and that the bonuses are also a sign of companies trying to hold onto workers in a tightening labor market.
 He said surveys are showing that about two-thirds of employees will be looking for better jobs this year, with companies adding better benefits.

 “It’s businesses trying to remain competitive,” Mr. Wilson said.
 “It does have a ripple effect for other businesses, not just wages but benefits.
 How can you attract and retain employees?”